stephabauva/tweets_sentiment_analysis/README.md

 $ docker build --tag=tweet_flask .
 $ docker run -p  12345:12345 tweet_flask
 ```
-Executing this last line of code might take a little while as the model is training for the first time.
+Executing this last line of code might take a moment as the model is training for the first time.
 A .pkl is created containing the trained model.

-**Step 03: copy the address http://0.0.0.0:12345/ and paste it in your browser**
+**Step 03: then, copy the address http://0.0.0.0:12345/ and paste it in your browser**

 **Step 04: enter your tweet, click on predict, get the result, go back and reset tweet to enter another one**